it-bulka/rd-node/hw-12/README.md

 ```bash
   npm run seed
 ```
-- **NOTE:** with seed you will have to accounts to initially test request
+- **NOTE:** with seed you will have 2 accounts to initially test request

 ### Run tests
 ```bash